Driving on a motorway for the first time

 According to government statistics, smart motorways have reduced the casualty rate by 28% and are the safest roads in the country in terms of death rates.

-However, there has been considerable controversy over all lane running motorways, which don’t have a hard shoulder.
-And in April 2023, Prime Minister Rishi Sunak announced that plans to build new smart motorways would not go ahead, due to costs and a lack of public confidence in their safety.
+However, there has been considerable controversy over all-lane running motorways, which don’t have a hard shoulder.
+In April 2023, the then Prime Minister Rishi Sunak announced that plans to build new smart motorways wouldn’t go ahead.
+The reason was due to costs and a lack of public confidence in their safety.

 Its figures show that 60% of people killed on Britain’s roads in 2018 were driving on rural roads.
 That’s 10 times more than the number of people killed on UK motorways in 2017.
 So there’s perhaps less reason to be nervous about motorways after all.

-How can I overcome my anxiety about motorway driving?
+How can I overcome my anxiety when driving on motorways?

 Vehophobia (fear of driving) is surprisingly common.
 If you’re not confident about motorway driving, then you’re not alone.
-If it gets so bad it impacts your ability to enjoy life, look into cognitive behavioural therapy (CBT), which could help.
+If it gets so bad it impacts your ability to enjoy life, cognitive behavioural therapy (CBT) might help.

 Looking for a car insurance quote?